 What is the history of portrait painting?

-What are the benefits of digital portraiture?
+What are the main advantages of attempting digital portraiture?

 Conclusion